University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 Summer Research Fellowship

 TCOM students have the opportunity to conduct research during the summer after year one of the curriculum.
 Students are work with a member of the faculty to develop their research project.
-A number of students who have an interest in pediatrics can complete their research at nearby Cook Children’s Medical Center, which hosts a number of student research opportunities.

 Honors Research Course

 A select number of TCOM students are invited to enroll in a research honors course during their second year of study.
-The course provides enhanced training in research at the UNT Health Science Center
+The course provides enhanced training in research at the UNT Health Science Center.

 Advisory College Program